mrhoran54/flask_example/README.md

 To compile this to get it to run,

-1.run requirements.txt
+1. brew install mongod
+2. create data/db/ folder
+3. sudo mongod
+4. pip install -r requirements.txt
+5. pyhton app.py
-2. go into the app folder.
+6. explore the app
-3. run python app.py
-4. Check local host!